30 Things You Never Knew About Starbucks

 If you see a barista wearing a black apron making your drink, be excited.
 The dark color isn't just to hide inevitable stains; it's actually provided to baristas who are named "coffee masters" after completing coursework from a Starbucks education program.

 Yes, you read that right.
 According to the Starbucks dress code, "Perfume, cologne, shaving lotion or highly fragrant deodorants or powders may not be worn because the smell affects the taste and aroma of our coffee."
 The chain also banned smoking in the 1980s—years before that became the norm.

 You can get a tall drink in a venti cup for no extra charge.

-According to Martini, you can order a smaller sized iced drink in a larger cup to avoid getting ripped off, since ice takes up a pretty significant volume of the cup.
-Most baristas won’t charge you extra for it, either.
+According to Martini, you can order a smaller sized iced drink in a larger cup to avoid getting ripped off, as ice takes up a pretty significant volume of the cup.
+Most baristas won't charge you extra for it, either.

 Most people will get coffee from Starbucks as a weekly pick-me-up or a special treat, but the most loyal coffee drinkers (which amount to approximately 20 percent of their sales) visit the chain 16 times per month.
 That's every other day!

 If your favorite drink is no longer on the menu or you're craving a seasonal drink before (or after) its time, you can still order them.
 Martini said that baristas will make you a discontinued drink unless they don't have the ingredients.
 For example, you can order a sea salt mocha all year round, but they may not have the salt.

 You can get a pour-over coffee at every location.

 Coffee enthusiasts know: Pour-over is superior to standard drip coffee.
 But did you know you could get it at Starbucks, and not just the hipster coffee shop down the street?
 Martini says each store offers it, but it's not advertised on the menu.
 Remember, it takes longer to make, so don't order it if you're in a rush.